bmahe1/sports/sports_equipment_app/README.txt

   npm install
   npm start

-To host frontend as static site upload frontend/ files to S3 or similar.
+To host frontend as static site upload frontend/ files to S3 or siilar.